whereof-thereof/quixotic-bootstrap-jekyll/_posts/2014-06-13-pierre-menard-author-quixote-unbound.md

 Aarseth mentioned two different short stories by Jorge Luis Borges in his book, which is always a pleasure to see, but I was surprised when *Pierre Menard, Author of the Quixote* didn’t appear in his discussion of poststructuralism’s position that any text can be read subjectively.
 I can only assume that two Borges references was plenty for one chapter.
 The *Menard* recounts a story about the work of a 20th century author who takes it upon himself to write the *Quixote* — not to rewrite Cervantes’ *Quixote*, but to write it.
 Borges’ description goes well beyond any paultry poststructuralist statement of the subjectivity of reading and into the subjectivity of writing.

 > It is a revelation to compare Menard’s Don Quixote with Cervantes’.
-The latter, for example, wrote (part one, chapter nine): <br><br>
+The latter, for example, wrote (part one, chapter nine):
-"truth, whose mother is history, rival of time, depository of deeds, witness of the past, exemplar and adviser to the present, and the future’s counselor." <br><br>
+> "truth, whose mother is history, rival of time, depository of deeds, witness of the past, exemplar and adviser to the present, and the future’s counselor."
-Written in the seventeenth century, written by the “lay genius” Cervantes, this enumeration is a mere rhetorical praise of history.
-Menard, on the other hand, writes: <br><br>
+> Written in the seventeenth century, written by the “lay genius” Cervantes, this enumeration is a mere rhetorical praise of history.
+Menard, on the other hand, writes:
-"truth, whose mother is history, rival of time, depository of deeds, witness of the past, exemplar and adviser to the present, and the future’s counselor." <br><br>
+> "truth, whose mother is history, rival of time, depository of deeds, witness of the past, exemplar and adviser to the present, and the future’s counselor."
+>
-History, the mother of truth: the idea is astounding.
+> History, the mother of truth: the idea is astounding.
 Menard, a contemporary of William James, does not define history as an inquiry into reality but as its origin.
 Historical truth, for him, is not what has happened; it is what we judge to have happened.
 The final phrases — exemplar and adviser to the present, and the future’s counselor — are brazenly pragmatic.

 It made only too much sense to re-text the *Menard*.
 It’s well meta.